sebinsua/dotcom/posts/bridging-the-gaps-between-neural-networks-and-functions.md

 This `gradient` can then be used in a process called “gradient descent” to update the weight or bias in a way that reduces the total loss of the network — e.g. if the `gradient` of a weight is positive, then the weight should be decreased, while if the `gradient` of a weight is negative, then the weight should be increased; similarly if the `gradient` is large, then the weight should be updated by a large amount, while if the `gradient` is small, then the weight should be updated by a small amount.

 The process described above is repeated for each “epoch” (iteration) of the training loop, and the magnitude of these updates to the weights and biases are also controlled by a “learning rate”.
-Both the learning rate and the number of epochs are hyperparameters that can be tuned to improve the performance of the network, alongside other aspects of the network such as the number of layers, the number of neurons in each layer, the activation function used in each layer, amongst other things.
+Both the learning rate and the number of epochs are [hyperparameters](<https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)>) that can be tuned to improve the performance of the network, alongside other aspects of the network such as the number of layers, the number of neurons in each layer, the activation function used in each layer, amongst other things.

 ### Neural networks: magical function approximators that sacrifice interpretability

 In our pursuit of computers that can autonomously figure out how to achieve desired outcomes, we discovered that neural networks are “universal function approximators” capable of approximating arbitrary functions.

-To achieve this, we stack layers (parameterised affine transformations followed by non-linear activation functions) and train our model by repeatedly adjusting its parameters until it behaves like the function we’d like to approximate.
+To achieve this, we stack layers (parameterized affine transformations followed by non-linear activation functions) and train our model by repeatedly adjusting its parameters until it behaves like the function we’d like to approximate.

 As layers are stacked, the overall function becomes increasingly non-linear, allowing the model to represent more complex functions.
 However, this comes with a bit of a devil’s bargain, as the mathematics behind neural networks constrain our ability to represent functions in ways that are naturally interpretable: